Frequently Asked Questions

 Can we take rescue goats?

-Yes!
+Sometimes!
 As long as we are not at max capacity, there are certain situations where we will take rescues goats.
-If you are looking to relinquish your goats, they must be CAE and Johes tested for the protection of our herd.
+If you are looking to relinquish your goats, they must be CAE, CL, and Johne’s tested for the protection of our herd.
 Vaccinations can be done when the goat arrives.
 Please fill in a general inquiry form below.

 -